RU EN

 USA F-1 Student Visa: from admission to your first job, and the main pitfalls

-The US student visa is one of the most coveted — but also one of the strictest.
-Unlike Canada or Australia, the American visa officer assumes by default that you are a potential immigrant.
-Your task is to prove otherwise.
-The F-1 visa is issued only for full-time study at an accredited institution participating in the SEVP programme.
-It offers several tough but quite realistic opportunities for work and internships.
-Let’s go through it all in order: from obtaining the visa to the rules of employment and the typical mistakes.
+The US student visa is one of the most sought-after — and one of the strictest.
+Unlike Canada or Australia, the American visa officer assumes by default that you are a potential immigrant, and your task is to prove otherwise.
+The F-1 visa is issued only for full-time study at an accredited institution that takes part in the SEVP programme.
+It opens up several demanding but quite realistic options for work and internships.
+Let’s go through it all in order: from obtaining the visa to the rules on employment and the typical mistakes.

-Types of student visas and the basic requirements
+Types of student visa and the basic requirements

 The main visa for academic programmes — from language courses to a PhD — is the F-1.
-For vocational and technical training there is the M-1, but it gives almost no right to work during studies.
-So for most applicants it is the F-1 that is relevant.
+For vocational and technical training there is the M-1, but it grants almost no right to work during your studies, so for most applicants it is the F-1 that matters.

 To obtain it, you need to meet several conditions: